 No matter the ever-growing challenges, Iowa Law continues to build a future that honors its past.
-This fall is different in many ways, but our commitment to each other, and to excellence, is as strong as ever.
+Our commitment to each other, and to excellence, is as strong as ever.

 The mission of the University of Iowa College of Law is serving the people of Iowa, the nation and the world by providing a superior legal education for our students that is grounded in both theory and practice and enables them to have the competence and confidence to succeed in any and all legal settings; engaging in leading-edge research concerning law-related questions; disseminating the resulting scholarship widely to scholars, legal professionals, policy-makers and the public; and performing professional and public service activities consistent with our teaching and research obligations.

 For guidance in planning, setting priorities, and making decisions, the College looks to the seven interdependent commitments that are the University of Iowa's Core Values: